-The Company manages actual and potential conflicts of interest in accordance with its Code of Conduct and Director's Code of Conduct, both of which are available in the Governance section of the Company's website.
+The Company manages actual and potential conflicts of interest in accordance with its Code of Conduct (available in the Governance section of the Company's website).
 Directors have an obligation to identify, disclose, monitor and manage any conflict of interest.
 A Director who has a material personal interest in a matter being considered at a Directors' meeting must not be present while the matter is being considered at the meeting or vote on the matter unless the rest of the Board have passed a consent resolution.